What to consider when posting on Facebook

 Timing is Everything

 This is vital.
 The average post lifetime for individual pages is approximately 3 hours, while other pages experienced post lifetimes less than 15 minutes.
 Your post will have a longer lifetime if it is interacted with – liked, shared, or pinned.
 So, again it is best to post on Facebook with engaging material relevant to your community at the right time.
-To find out when is the best time to post on Facebook, check out our post.
-Share & Like of you think it is helpful.

 Keep it Interesting